Social Welfare & Justice

 • Testifying in court as needed

-If you have any interest in crime shows, you may have wondered what it’s like to be a crime scene investigator (CSI).
-These professionals collect and analyze physical evidence found at the crime scene like hair, tissue or any bodily fluids.
-They also can preserve less-obvious evidence like tire marks, footprints or fingerprints.
+If you have any interest in crime shows, you’ve probably wondered what it’s like to be a crime scene investigator (CSI).
+These professionals collect and analyze physical evidence found at the crime scene such as hair, tissue, or any bodily fluids.
+They also can preserve less obvious evidence such as tire marks, footprints, or fingerprints.

 Though these professionals’ exact duties depend on the firm and type of law it practices, they’re often responsible for the following: